mramshaw/Elastic/README.md

 ## Credits

-While I mostly did my own experiments, I started from:
+While most of this is from my painful experiences with wrangling Elasticsearch, I started from:

 	http://www.tutorialspoint.com/elasticsearch/elasticsearch_populate.htm